JohnStarich/java-skip-list/README.md

 ## Performance Comparison

-In figures 3 and 4 in Appendix B, we show the performance of our two implementations as compared to Java's built-in $java.util.concurrent.ConcurrentSkipListSet$.
+In figures 3 and 4 in Appendix B, we show the performance of our two implementations as compared to Java's built-in `java.util.concurrent.ConcurrentSkipListSet`.
 As we can see, we achieve similar performance to Java, with some minor differences.
-For example, we can see that our Fine-grained solution is slower on average than a lock-free implementation like java's.
+For example, we can see that our Fine-grained solution is slower on average than a lock-free implementation like Java's.

 ### Lock-Free